Regeneration (novel)

 Regeneration is a historical and anti-war novel by Pat Barker, first published in 1991.
 The novel was a Booker Prize nominee and was described by the New York Times Book Review as one of the four best novels of the year in its year of publication.
 It is the first book in the Regeneration Trilogy of novels on the First World War, being followed by The Eye in the Door in 1993, and then The Ghost Road, which won the Booker Prize in 1995.

 The novel explores the experience of British army officers being treated for shell shock during World War I at Craiglockhart War Hospital in south-west Edinburgh.
-Inspired by her grandfather's experience of World War I, Barker draws extensively on first person narratives from the period.
-Using these sources, she created characters based on historical individuals present at the hospital including poets and patients, Siegfried Sassoon and Wilfred Owen, and psychiatrist W.H.R.
-Rivers, who pioneered treatments of post-traumatic stress disorder during and after World War I. The title of the novel refers to Rivers' research into "nerve regeneration".
-Barker also includes fictional characters, based on the larger cultural experience of the period, including an officer who grew up in the lower classes, Billy Prior, and his girlfriend and munitions worker, Sarah Lumb.
+Inspired by her grandfather's experience of World War I, Barker draws extensively on first-person narratives from the period.
+Using these sources, she created characters based on historical individuals present at the hospital, including poets and patients Siegfried Sassoon and Wilfred Owen, and psychiatrist W.H.R.
+Rivers, who pioneered treatments of post-traumatic stress disorder during and after World War I. The title of the novel refers to Rivers's research into "nerve regeneration".
+Barker also includes fictional characters based on the larger cultural experience of the period, including an officer who grew up in the lower classes, Billy Prior, and his girlfriend and munitions worker, Sarah Lumb.